 There are no restrictions on authors’ nationality or domicile, and the Prizes will (subject to the special conditions for eligibility for the New Authors Prize) be awarded without regard to the author’s age, occupation or educational qualifications and background.

-The Prizes will be presented at an awards ceremony to be held at the Inner Temple on 12 December 2018.
+The Prizes will be presented at an awards ceremony to be held at The Inner Temple in December 2025.